jmanuelng/MEM_BitlockerChangeKeyProtectorType/README.md

 ## Overview

-This repository was created in response to a change in BitLocker policy within our organization.
+This repository was created in response to a change in BitLocker policy within an organization.
 We transitioned to a policy that only allows the "TPM" KeyProtectorType for BitLocker-encrypted volumes.
 During this transition, it was discovered that many users had volumes encrypted with the "TpmPin" KeyProtectorType.
-To streamline the process of aligning these devices with the new policy, two PowerShell scripts were developed.
-These scripts are intended to be used as "Remediation" scripts in Microsoft Intune.
+Script were created to streamline the process of aligning devices with the new policy.
+Scripts are intended to be used as "Remediation" scripts in Microsoft Intune.

-- **Detect_KeyProtectorType.ps1**: This script scans all volumes on a Windows device to identify if any volume is encrypted with a BitLocker KeyProtector type of "TpmPin".
+- **Detect_KeyProtectorType.ps1**: Script scans all volumes on a Windows device to identify if any volume is encrypted with a BitLocker KeyProtector type of "TpmPin".

-- **Fix_KeyProtectorType.ps1**: This script checks all volumes on a Windows device and changes the KeyProtector Type from "TpmPin" to "Tpm" for all encrypted volumes.
+- **Fix_KeyProtectorType.ps1**: The "Remedaition" script, it checks all volumes on a Windows device and changes the KeyProtector Type from "TpmPin" to "Tpm" for all encrypted volumes.
+In tests Bitlocker encryption was turned off or suspended after change, so script also checks and turns it on again.

 ## Usage